 According to the IRS, the federal estate tax is a tax on your right to transfer property when you pass away.
 The amount your gross estate had to total before the estate tax was triggered up until recently was less than one million dollars, so many Americans who had worked their whole lives to accumulate some wealth would instantly lose much of it when they pass away and are unable to transfer it to their children.

 Fortunately, in 2012, the unified lifetime gift and estate tax exemption was increased to five million dollars and the tax rate continues to be at forty percent.
 The exemption number has also been adjusted for inflation for the coming years after 2012.
-So, unless you and your spouse have a gross estate of over $11,000,000 when you both pass away, at this point in time, estate tax is no longer a grave concern.
+So, unless you and your spouse have a gross estate of over $11.7 million when you both pass away, at this point in time, estate tax is no longer a grave concern.
 Nevertheless, you may be able to take advantage of salary reduction contributions by using a tax-favored employee benefits account.
 You might also consider using gifting strategies to transfer assets to your children or your favorite charity to reduce your taxes.
 Gifting strategies and salary reduction contributions should be discussed with your estate planning attorney during your free consultation.